November 12, 2020 by Haley Yamane Melhart

 Recruiters and hiring managers can experience these issues together or separately, at any point during the hiring process.
-Emsi wants to help both audiences feel confident in identifying these challenges so that they can bring data-informed solutions straight to the decision-makers.
+Our goal is to help each party feel confident in identifying these challenges so that they can bring data-informed solutions straight to the decision-makers.

 From the beginning, the price has to be right.

-At a staffing firm for example, no manager wants to accept a req, then go back to the client and explain that the req can’t be filled at that rate.
-Market intel tells you right away if the price is competitive by comparing your posting with your competitors’.
-This information ultimately shows you how much of the available workforce would be interested in the wage your client is offering based on how competitive it is.
+At a staffing firm for example, no manager wants to accept a req, then go back to the client and explain that it can’t be filled at that rate.
+Market intel tells you right away if the price is attractive by comparing your posting with your competitors.
+This information ultimately shows you how much of the available workforce would be interested in the wage you’re working with.

-Let’s look at the 2020 labor market and use warehouse workers as an example.
-A great way to compare the demand for these workers and the compensation they’re being offered is by looking year-to-year.
+Let’s look at the 2020 labor market and use Warehouse Workers as an example.
+A great way to compare the demand for these employees and the compensation they’re being offered is by looking year-to-year.

-We can see that the number of unique postings for warehouse workers nationwide jumped from 211,936 in 2019 to 306,448 in 2020.
-This tells us that the competition for these workers is steep, so your strategy for recruiting these people last year likely isn’t going to cut it in the future.
+By doing so, we see that the number of unique postings for Warehouse Workers nationwide jumped from 211,936 in 2019 to 306,448 in 2020.
+This tells us that the competition for these workers is steep, so your strategy for recruiting them last year probably won’t cut it in the future.

-We also see that the median advertised salary for these workers has skyrocketed.
-The demand for lower-skilled workers increased during a time of (really) high demand, resulting in wage inflation.
+We also see that the median advertised salary for this group has skyrocketed!
+The demand for lower-skilled positions increased during a time of really high demand, causing wage inflation.

-Using this type of information, we can determine that even though the supply of workers may be high, employers should absolutely increase their advertised wages in order to remain competitive.
+Using this information, we can determine that even when the supply of workers is high, employers should absolutely keep a pulse on the wage trends happening around them, and get ahead of the trend when possible, in order to remain competitive.

-Let’s look at this using the same example.
-When we look at people with “warehousing” skills alone, we can find over 200K profiles nationwide.
-When we add just one additional skill requirement, “forklift truck,” the talent pool decreases by roughly 190K profiles!
+In our example, the number of profiles people with Warehousing skills alone is over 200K nationwide.
+When we add just one additional skill requirement, Forklift Truck, the talent pool decreases by roughly 190K profiles!

-When putting together job postings for entry-level positions, employers should strip the job requirements down to the most essential, required skills.
-Each time that list of skills is simplified, the pool of potential applicants grows.
-(Psst!
-Our job parsing tool makes this easy and efficient!)
+When putting together job postings for entry-level positions, employers should strip the job requirements down to only the most essential skills.
+Each time that list of skills is simplified, the pool of potential applicants grows!
+Spoiler: We have some tools that make that simple.

-This is a simple way to improve your recruiting strategy for high-demand talent.
-The candidates that come to light from this simple adjustment may not have originally been on your radar, but their transferable skills might prove that they can do the primary functions of the job and learn the rest from experience.
-In this case (when competition is high), employers must be willing to train new employees and upskill current ones.
+The candidates that come to light from this simple adjustment may not have initially been on your radar, but their transferable skills might prove that they can do the primary functions of the job, and learn the rest from training.
+In this case (when competition for talent is high), employers must be willing to train new employees and upskill current ones.
 After all, internal recruiting is the most inexpensive way to fill high-demand roles.

 The length of time it takes to fill a job posting matters.
-There are lots of tools out there that help you find talent according to job title, but how many of them allow you to search by specific skills?
-(Cough cough, we do!)
+There are lots of tools out there that help you find talent according to a job title, but how many of them allow you to search by specific skills?
+(Cough cough, ours does!)

-Expert data expedites the search process by showing you exactly where the talent you’re looking for is located.
+Expert data speeds up the search process by showing you exactly where the talent you’re looking for is located.
 When you know which markets to hone in on from the get-go, data becomes your weapon, saving you hours or even days worth of searching.

-This visualization suggests that there is a hotbed of warehouse workers along the west coast.
-Recruiters can look at data like this and determine whether they want to compete for those workers or focus on a less dense area like southern Idaho (where their competition might not be looking).
+This visualization suggests that there is a hotbed of Warehouse Workers along the west coast.
+Recruiters can look at data like this and determine whether they want to compete for those workers or focus on a less dense area like southern Idaho (where their competition might not have an edge).

 Data can also help you understand which other companies in the market employ people with the skills you’re looking for.
-When you know your competition, you can start paying attention to what they’re doing and gain insights into how they are advertising, who they are advertising to, what the details of their postings include, etc.
+When you know your competition, you can start paying attention to how they’re recruiting and what they’re offering to gain insights like who they’re advertising to, what the details of their postings include, etc.

-Even when the supply of talent is high, you should evaluate your recruitment strategy regularly (monthly, quarterly, or semi-annually).
-What worked last year may not cut it today.
-Using objective data equips you to tackle recruiting challenges and optimize your strategy at the same time.
+Even when the supply of talent is high, you should evaluate your recruiting strategy regularly (monthly, quarterly, or semi-annually).
+Since our economy is always changing, what worked last year may not cut it tomorrow.
+Objective data prepares you for the recruiting challenges that lie ahead and optimizes your strategy at the same time.